I'm Adam Jeske, The Nonprofit CEO Advisor.

 And they can't always be open with other nonprofit leaders, because everyone is frying their own fish.

 So nonprofit CEOs are carrying heavy decisions in isolation.
 Sometimes this is catastrophic, with costs of a bad decision carried over multiple years.
-In other situations, it’s a bit slower, less acute, but the costs still add up.
+In other situations, it’s a bit slower, less acute, but the costs compound.
 The team feels it.
 The CEO feels it.

 The pattern is consistent: when nonprofit CEOs get access to peers navigating similar weighty decisions—with intentionality, curation, and facilitation—decisions get better.
 Faster.
 More confident.
 The organization gets better leadership.
 And the people the mission serves get better outcomes.